Helicopter & Jetpack Pilot Adventures

 There are, however, things worth checking…

-– Future employment potential: contact prospective future employers to ask which schools they tend to hire from and/or how likely they are to hire past students of your shortlisted school(s)
+Contact prospective future employers to ask which schools they tend to hire from and/or how likely they are to hire past students of your shortlisted school(s)

-– Flight-time building: becoming a charter pilot is the most typical way of building the hours required for more technical pilot work.
+Becoming a charter pilot is the most typical way of building the hours required for more technical pilot work.
 If you’re planning to do this, ask your flight school candidate(s) what your chances are of employment with them on completion of CPL(H) training.